librenms/docker/doc/notes/validate.md

 [OK]    Installed from the official Docker image; no Composer required [OK]    Database connection successful
 [OK]    Database schema correct
-[WARN]  You have not added any devices yet.
-        [FIX] You can add a device in the webui or with ./addhost.php [WARN]  IPv6 is disabled on your server, you will not be able to add IPv6 devices.
+[WARN]  IPv6 is disabled on your server, you will not be able to add IPv6 devices.
 [WARN]  Updates are managed through the official Docker image
 ```